hackclub/hackclub/workshops/hangman_workshop/README.md

   turtle.forward(20)
   turtle.backward(10)
   ```
+- This code comes after the first strike's code.
-If the user has at least 2 strikes then we draw the body.
+- If the user has at least 2 strikes then we draw the body.

 ### Strike 3
 ```py